-"The book was ancient and written in an arcane language... some, within generations of long ago Malfoys may have been great readers and very learned, but none that have passed under my nose have been brilliant scholars... far from stupid, of course, but not interested in anything that did not relate to the here and now and their elevated place within the structure of our society.
+"The book was ancient and written in an arcane language... some, within generations of long ago Malfoys may have been great readers and very learned, but none that have passed under my nose have been brilliant scholars... far from stupid, of course, but not interested in anything that did not relate to the here and now as far as it relates to the Dark Arts, and their elevated place within the structure of our society.
 It is doubtful that dusty tome had been read for a long, long time."
 Albus looked at Severus with a penetrating gaze, devoid of his trademark twinkle.
 "You did well to rid that library of the darkest piece of knowledge it contained, Severus, despite desecrating such an ancient tome."

 "It scared me witless to think that a wizard could ever do such a thing... that anyone would even consider it."
 Severus returned his mentors steady gaze; his eyes were deeply troubled.
 "Are you sure that the Dark Lord would have made a Horcrux?"

 Albus sighed and stroked his beard.
 "I have been sure since Harry's second year.
 Now, I am very much afraid that he may have made more than one."

 Severus eyes widened.
 "More than..."
 Horror struck, he shook his head in denial.
 "Surely not even he would be so foolish."